 Materials science: Patches & appliques

-1. Carrier material (base material)
+1. Backing material (base fabric)

 The backing material forms the base of the patch.
 Commonly used materials include: